Visyond/website-hugo/site/content/demo/demo.md

         isVisible: false
         demoDescription: >-
           The journey from the spreadsheet to analysis and interactive dashboards to drive decision-making.
-    demoSectionTitle: Solutions
+    demoSectionTitle: Watch short demos
 FAQHeader: Frequently Asked Questions
 FAQText: >-
-  Find answers to common questions about Visyond
+  Find answers to your questions.
 FAQButtonText: See FAQ
 FAQButtonLink: /faq
 providesTitle: Get Started Today